porchy13/dsm6-docker-gitlab/README.md

 # How to configure GitLab on a Synology DSM6 using Docker

-## The context

-The purpose is to offer all DSM services only to the internal network and to serve the GitLab instance on the Internet.
+The purpose is to offer all DSM services only on the internal network and to serve the GitLab instance over the Internet.

+The Runners will use Docker to perform the CI operations.
+As it is written below, this tutorial is focused on Java projects that are build using Maven.

+This tutorial implies that you have a SSH access to your Synology with an admin user.
+The ```docker``` and ```docker-compose``` commands have to be executed using ```sudo```.

 ## Configuring GitLab and it's container

+The container will be created and launched using ```docker-compose```, also to simplify the updates.
+The ```docker-compose.yml``` shown below retrieves the last version of GitLab Enterprise Edition.
+Important data is stored in the hard-drive of the Synology (and not in the image).
+The ports are mapped to ports that will be exposed to the Internet.

 ```YML
 web: